Silver5005/PCA_in_Python/README.md

 component against our second.
 Here's the result:
 ![figure_3](https://user-images.githubusercontent.com/34739163/43813588-89d92420-9a83-11e8-858a-79e9276ec2e6.png)

 Very interesting!
-We can see two rather disting grouping of the data.
+We can see two rather distinct groupings of the data.
 Non-coincidentally they group into their respective tech and or DOW industries, which is where the data was pulled. (top 5 holdings of QQQ, top 5 of DIA.)

 PCA allows for us to reduce the number of dimensions we are working with, which when dealing with financial data can often